dipta-dhar/CharpokaRemover/README.md

 A simple chess game made using alphabetic characters in C.

-Use your mouse to move the chess pieces.
+Use your KeyBoard to move the chess pieces.

 ## Features:
 ### 1. Shows the highlighted pieces